checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 ### Temporary variables

-The semantics of Checked C requires checking bounds declarations at compile tme.
-In some cases, the checking requires naming the result of evaluating an expression.
-We support this by introducing temporary variables to name the results of expressions.
-We cannot just introduce assignments to synthesized variables in the IR because C does not not guarantee a precise order of evaluation for assignments.
+The semantics of Checked C requires inferring bounds expressions for expressions at compile time.
+In some cases, the inferred bounds must use the value produced at runtime by the evaluation of an expression.
+We support this by selectively introducing temporary variables into the AST to hold the results of evaulating expressions, when the results must be used in a bounds expression.

+Note that we cannot just introduce assignments to synthesized variables in the IR because C does not not guarantee a precise order of evaluation for assignments.
 It is undefined behavior to assign to a variable and to read it within the same expression, unless there is a sequence point between the assignment and read.
 To